shreyanshdas00/RocketChat_Intent_Detection_App/README.md

 o	cd RocketChat_Intent_Detection_App

-o	chmod u+x server_setup.sh
+o	sh server_setup.sh

-o	./server_setup.sh

   Prompts for details of the app,

   App name: direct-contact-detection

-  rest can be filled in as desired
+  rest of the details can be filled in as desired

-3. Visit the url where the server is deployed (ROOT_URL) and setup your server and admin account:
+3. When prompted, visit the url where the server is deployed (http://localhost:3000) and setup your server and admin account:

 o	Enable Apps development mode by navigating to Administration -> General then scroll down to Apps and click on the True radio button over the Enable development mode on your RocketChat server.

-o	Create a private text channel named “admin”

-4. Deploying the app:

-o	Run the following command in the terminal- meteor rc-apps deploy --url http://localhost:3000 --username <user_username> --password <user_password>

-  --url should be the url where server is deployed (ROOT_URL)

-  where, <user_username>=admin username and <user_password>=admin password
+o	Generate personal access token by navigating to Profile -> My Account -> Personal Access Tokens and save them.
+(The tokens that will be generated are irrecoverable, once generated, you must save it in a safe place, if the token is lost or forgotten, you can regenerate or delete the token.)

+o	Fill in details asked for by the script.